 If lacking space-bar on your computer with WindowsA good idea would be to delete the restore points (restore points) Designed to restore the system to some previous state thereof.
-Also, if you have installed applications New or you made certain system settings you want to keep and if a system restore, you should delete all restore points in WindowsAnd then create a new restore point that includes the latest changes.
+Also, if you have installed applications New or you made certain system settings you want to keep and if a system restore, you should delete all restore points from WindowsAnd then create a new restore point that includes the latest changes.

 If you want to delete only part of restore points existing and store them only the most recentYou can do this by using the utility disk Cleanup: